MrCoolition/CAP/README.md

 ## Features
 - **Image Capture**: Take a picture using Streamlit's camera widget with a fallback to file upload.
 - **Mistral OCR & GPT Vision**: Combine both services to extract text and convert diagrams to Markdown.
+The raw OCR is cleaned up by GPT before being saved.
 - **Summaries & Next Actions**: Summarize the captured content and suggest next steps.
 - **PostgreSQL Storage**: All data is stored in a dedicated schema.